ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Passing Criteria:

 * A successful update is made to an agreement state and its associated accounts using the VSM.
-* The update is successfully by the Message capability.
+* The update is successfully executed by the Message capability.
 * The message contains the necessary information about the update.
 * All agreement counterparties receive the message.